yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### PeopleSmart
 Now owned by BeenVerified (see their opt-out instructions).
 Look for your info here: [https://www.peoplesmart.com/](https://www.peoplesmart.com/)

+### Persopo
-### Persopo** Search for your information here: [https://persopo.com/search](https://persopo.com/search).
+Search for your information here: [https://persopo.com/search](https://persopo.com/search).
 Cut and paste the text of it (which is hard to do because of the 1990s site format, but is required by the site) and email it along with your opt-out request to[support@persopo.com](mailto:support@persopo.com).
-You can also mail your request to Persopo.com **,
+You can also mail your request to Persopo.com,
 Attention: Opt Out Dept., 848 N. Rainbow Blvd., Suite 20, Las Vegas, NV 89107.
 (Opt-out instructions are posted here: [http://info.persopo.com/opt-out.html](http://info.persopo.com/opt-out.html)).

 ### Phone Detective